poastmil/junsunglee.com/_posts/2021-2-1-GeorgeGilder.md

 title: George Gilder
 ---

-*What remains scarce when all else is abundant is time.*
+*Time is what remains scarce when everything else becomes abundant.*

 So how did I decide that investing my time in blockchain was worth the risk?
 George Gilder.